chef/chef-web-docs/chef_master/source/ctl_delivery.rst

 .. tag delivery_cli_fips

-How to enable FIPS mode for the Automate server
+How to enable FIPS mode for the Chef Automate server
 ==================================================================

 Prerequisites
 ------------------------------------------------------------------
 * Supported Systems - CentOS or Red Hat Enterprise Linux 6 or 7
-* Automate version ``0.7.100`` or greater
+* Chef Automate version ``0.7.100`` or greater

 Configuration
 ------------------------------------------------------------------